Ettara Yogam: Members

 According to another version, the Pushpanjali Swamiyar and the six main Potties had one vote each in deciding the matters of the Temple.
-Besides them, the Maharajah of Venad or Travancore, the Srikaryathu Potti and the Karanavar of the Palliyadi family (the only Nair representative) had half vote each.
+Besides them, the Maharajah of Venad or Travancore, the Srikaryathu Potti and the Karanavar of the Palliyadi family (Nair representative) had half vote each.

 The membership of the Ettara Yogam (other than the Pushpanjali Swamiyar) is passed hereditarily and the member families are represented by the senior most male member therein.

 Ettuveetil Pillamar

 The Sri Padmanabhaswamy Temple possessed vast landed areas over which the ruler of Travancore had no control whatsoever.
-These lands were divided into eight adhikarems or districts and over each of these districts as a governor was placed a noble family, all with the title of Pillai.Hence they came to be known as the Ettuveetil Pillamar or the Lords of the Eight Houses.The confederacy of these Pillamar was eventually destroyed in the 18th century by Maharajah Anizhom Thirunal Marthanda Varma after they were found guilty of murder and conspiracy against the Royal House.
+These lands were divided into eight adhikarems or districts and over each of these districts as a governor was placed a noble Nair family, all with the title of Pillai.
+Hence they came to be known as the Ettuveetil Pillamar or the Lords of the Eight Houses.The confederacy of these Pillamar was eventually destroyed in the 18th century by Maharajah Anizhom Thirunal Marthanda Varma.
 The Pillamar were organised into a confederacy in the 17th century.